Refract is a guided image conversion tool written in Rust for x86-64 Linux systems with GTK.

 - Sit back and wait for any feedback or save prompts.

 For best results, be sure to optimize your input sources before re-encoding them with Refract.
-(Our Flaca CLI tool can help with this!)
+(The CLI tool flaca is great for this, and fully automatic.)

 For keyboard afficionados, the following hot-keys may be used:

 |Toggle A/B View|| |

 |Discard Candidate|| |

 Refract is a graphical program, but when launching from the command line, you can override the default settings and/or queue up images to re-encode.